andressagabrielle21/andressagabrielle21/README.md

-### Hi there 👋
+### Hi there 👋 I'm Andressa Gabrielle.

-## My name is Andressa and I'm a passionate web developer focused on solving problems for a great user experience.
+## A passionate web developer focused on solving problems for a great user experience.

 - 🌱 I'm currently learning PHP and React.